The Silent Symphony of Symptoms: Understanding Ovarian Cancer and Bloating

 Early detection can improve survival rates up to 90% in Stage I.

-Surgery to remove tumors and affected tissues
+Surgery to excise tumors and affected tissues

-Chemotherapy to kill remaining cancer cells
+Chemotherapy to obliterate remaining cancer cells

-Targeted therapy or immunotherapy for specific mutations
+Targeted therapy or immunotherapy tailored for specific mutations

-Regular follow-ups to monitor recurrence
+Regular follow-ups to monitor for recurrence

 Reducing Your Risk: Practical Tips for Women

-Maintain a healthy weight through daily exercise.
+Maintain a healthy weight through daily physical activity.

-Avoid smoking and excessive alcohol.
+Avoid smoking and excessive alcohol consumption.

 Manage PCOS and endometriosis under medical supervision.